 Dental Admissions Test (DAT)

 - The DAT is required for all U.S. dental schools.
-It is a half-day long test which cost $430.
+It is a 4.5-hour test that cost $510.

-- Students who are on the traditional plan of going to dental school directly following graduation from UT should be prepared to take the DAT in the late spring/early summer of their junior year.
+- Students who are on the traditional path of going to dental school directly following graduation from UT should be prepared to take the DAT in the late spring/early summer of their junior year.

 - Take the DAT before applying to dental schools.